 Library files work by mapping virtual paths to files in the scenery package.
 One virtual path can be mapped to multiple graphic resources; in many cases X-Plane will randomly pick between the choices to create more scenery variety.

-A region is any set of 1×1 DSF or ENV file locations; regions are specified as a series of rectangles along latitude and longitude lines.
+A region is any set of 1×1 DSF file locations; regions are specified as a series of rectangles along latitude and longitude lines.
 The union of all such rectangles forms a region.

 Objects and facades can be mapped to virtual paths multiple times.
 X-Plane will randomly pick among the definitions to increase variety.
 However other artwork types (terrain, beaches, roads, etc.) cannot be multiply mapped.

-Library commands are interpretted from the top of the file down.
+Library commands are interpreted from the top of the file down.
 This means that:

 - Regions must be defined before their rects can be defined.